unosquare/embedio/README.md

 ![EmbedIO](http://unosquare.github.io/embedio/images/embedio.png)

-A tiny, cross-platform, module based, MIT-licensed web server.
+A tiny, cross-platform, module based, MIT-licensed web server for .NET

+* Written entirely in C#
 * Network operations use the async/await pattern: Responses are handled asynchronously
 * Cross-platform: tested in Mono 3.10.x on Windows and on a custom Yocto image for the Raspberry Pi
 * Extensible: Write your own modules -- For example, video streaming, UPnP, etc. Check out <a href="https://github.com/unosquare/embedio-extras" target="_blank">EmbedIO Extras</a> for additional modules.